dsnet/gotab/README.md

 this program only works with the *doc* tool in the *go* binary for version 1.5beta2.

+Furthermore, this only works for bash, but thin wrappers can be used to make it work with other shells.

 ## Installation ##

 1. Build the gotab binary and place it in your *PATH*.